Whittlesea Tech School is now open, giving students in Melbourne's north a head start on thinking and creating for the future.

 'The biotechnology program is one example of how the Whittlesea Tech School will connect the classroom with industry,' Dr McKechnie says

-'Biotechnology is a leading future industry critical to growing challenges of liveability and population .'
+'Biotechnology is a leading future industry critical to growing challenges of livability and population .'

 Whittlesea Tech School has partnered with global biotechnology company CSL Behring on a pilot program for Year 7-9 students.
 The program was also co-designed by the Committee for Melbourne, partner schools and the community.